All Episodes

 Hello.

-Send you an email.
+Sent you an email.

 Happy birthday, sir.

-And uh she said, Guess what?
+And she said, guess what?

-So not only do I need to thank you for all the things that you end up doing for all of us, and and every day Rush, I thank God that we have a day like tomorrow when we can all kind of get together and say thank you for all of the things that we have in this country.
+So not only do I need to thank you for all the things that you end up doing for all of us, and every day, Rush, I thank God that we have a day like tomorrow when we can all kind of get together and say thank you for all of the things that we have in this country.

 And I think that a lot of those things are brought daily from you to show us what we really have here.

-Well, th uh thank you very much, sir.
+Well, thank you very much, sir.

-Well, I'll tell you she retired two years ago and she never listens to the radio very much.
+Well, I'll tell you, she retired two years ago, and she never listens to the radio very much.

-I've listened to you uh because in my job I have an office, and so consequently I listen to you every day and have ever since you've been on the radio.
+I've listened to you because in my job I have an office, and so consequently, I listen to you every day and have ever since you've been on the radio.

 We talk about you.

-She found herself listening to you more and more and uh was very thankful that I had ended up telling you that.
+She found herself listening to you more and more and was very thankful that I had ended up telling you that.

-Then one day she she heard you speaking, uh I I don't know whether it was an advertisement or what it was about the sleep number.
+I don't know whether it was an advertisement or what it was about the sleep number.

-So anyhow she had had some problems with it.
+So anyhow, she had had some problems with it.

-I was never able to get it adjusted correctly to her, and she kept saying, Well, maybe it's the fact it's not a pillowtop, and so anyhow, when she heard you talking about it and how great it was, she decided that that's what she wanted to get for.
+And so anyhow, when she heard you talking about it and how great it was, she decided that that's what she wanted to get.

 The what, sir?